danielberkompas/danielberkompas.github.io/_posts/2015-04-28-why-a-static-blog-is-a-good-idea.md

-Rather than use a popular blogging solution like [Wordpress][wordpress], [Blogger][blogger], or even the new kid on the block, [Ghost][ghost], I chose an old school method to write my blog: plain text.
+Rather than use a popular blogging solution like [Wordpress][wordpress], [Blogger][blogger], or even the new kid on the block, [Ghost][ghost], I chose to use an old school method to write my blog: plain text.

 This blog is a static site.
 My posts are written in plain text in a text editor on my computer, and are converted into simple HTML pages when I deploy.
 There is